Trio of G League referees get NBA games amid virus issues

 The NBA began Friday with about 120 players in various stages of the protocols.
 Also sidelined: seven head coaches — Los Angeles Clippers coach Tyronn Lue entered protocols Friday in Toronto, while Lakers coach Frank Vogel cleared protocols and rejoined his team — along with dozens of other staffers, including assistant coaches, athletic trainers, media relations staff and more.

 The league has a 97% vaccination rate among players, 100% among coaches, and at least two-thirds of the league has received a booster shot.
-The NBA has postponed 11 games in recent weeks, while often changing its protocols — the latest moves designed to potentially get players who test positive back on the floor more quickly than has been the case.
+The NBA has postponed 11 games in recent weeks, while often changing its protocols with hopes of getting players who test positive back on the floor more quickly than has been the case.

+The latest of those moves came Friday, when the league told teams that players who test positive — provided they return appropriate test results — can leave isolation after five days.

 About 100 players from the G League have been signed to NBA deals in recent weeks as teams have needed to fill rosters because of all the virus-related problems.
 Players and coaches around the league have applauded those players getting their chances.